jcannon04/jcannon04.github.io/102/class03/README.md

 **Pushing**

-`git push [remote-name][branch-name]` will push your changes upstreaming for sharing.
+`git push [remote-name][branch-name]` will push your changes upstream for sharing.
 You can only use push if you have write access to the remote repo and you have pulled and merged ass changes since the last push.

 **Renaming and Removing**